-All our activities and items are free for anyone who lives in Durham County.
+All of our activities and materials are free for anyone who lives in Durham County.

 We offer programs in Spanish and bilingual programs for all ages.
 We’ve got reading support for children, volunteer opportunities for Hispanic teens, English as a second language classes for adults, and fun programs throughout the year, both at the libraries and out in the community with our community partners.